Relationship difficulties are inevitable in long term partnerships.

 Your couples counsellor

 A qualified and experienced couples counsellor, Lilliana works with straight and gay couples in East Sussex and in London.
 She also sees individuals struggling with relationship issues.
-Her counselling style is strongly influenced by Dr David Schnarch’s Crucible Approach, (he is the author of Intimacy & Desire & Passionate Marriage) and she regularly attends courses with David Schnarch and Dr Ruth Morehouse.
+Her counselling style is strongly influenced by Dr David Schnarch’s Crucible Approach, (he is the author of Intimacy & Desire, Passionate Marriage and Brain Talk) and she regularly attends courses with David Schnarch.
 Lilliana’s continuing development includes training in using systemic constellation for couples with Judith Hemming.
-Lilliana values Dr Harville Hendrix’s Imago Therapy (author of Getting the Love you Want & other books) and she draws on the wisdom of many other relationship writers and teachers.
+Lilliana values Dr Harville Hendrix’s Imago Therapy (author of Getting the Love you Want & other books) and she draws on the wisdom of many other relationship writers and teachers, including Sue Johnson and Esther Perel.

 How to start your couples counselling